-I got a few responses on Twitter and by email by people (claiming to be doctors) saying that while COX may be upregulated due to GC usage, while the GC are in use inflammation is suppressed and the patient gets better.
+I got a few responses by people in the healthcare field saying that while COX may be upregulated due to GC usage, while the GC are in use inflammation is suppressed and the patient gets better.
 Well, the study below begs to disagree and demonstrates that GC usage upregulates several inflammatory pathways while still being administered.
 Perhaps even more importantly, the inflammatory effects of GC were mostly mediated through increasing the signalling of the TLR system of receptors.
 Yes, GC appear to promote the effects of endotoxin, as the study itself states.
 This “paradoxical” pro-inflammatory (and I’d add, pro-endotoxin) effect is what the study authors think is responsible for the clinical failure of GC therapy in serious conditions such as sepsis, cytokine storm, multi-organ failure, and even auto-immune conditions.
 So, phrased differently, the reason so many of the hospitalized patients with COVID-19 died may not have been due to the viral lethality but rather due to the pro-inflammatory effects of the GC drugs those people were invariably given to actually treat their sepsis, cytokine storm, organ failure, pneumonia, etc secondary to COVID-19.
 Remember, aside from the infection, COVID-19 is mostly an inflammatory disease/cascade driven by the angiotensin, serotonin and prostaglandin (COX) systems.
 And we now have evidence that GC therapy promotes all three of those systems…

 And last but not least, the study mentioned earlier work (which I have also referenced below) by the same authors, which discovered that insulin actually has ANTI-inflammatory effects, and opposes specifically the inflammatory effects of GC.
 I think this is an extremely important finding since insulin and cortisol usually mirror each other’s levels – e.g. people with type II diabetes usually have both high insulin and high cortisol levels, and insulin levels rise when people are given GC therapy.
 This relationship has been traditionally explained with cortisol rising to control insulin’s supposed inflammatory effects.
 The study below suggests the relationship may be the exact opposite – i.e. insulin being released in order to dampen the inflammatory effects of cortisol or synthetic GC therapy.
 That suggests eating a high-carb diet is ANTI-inflammatory and not inflammatory as most public health officials try to convince us.
-Clown world, everything we are told by officials is 180 degrees from the truth!

 “…Results: There was a significant increase in glucose (from 92±4 to 116±6 mg/dl), insulin (from 4.5±0.7 to 5.3±0.8 mU/ml) and FFA concentrations (from 0.38±0.1 to 0.80±0.15mM) following the administration of hydrocortisone compared to placebo treatment.
 While NFκB binding and the mRNA expression of MyD88, TRIF, chemokines and chemokine receptors were suppressed significantly in MNC, there was a paradoxical increase in the mRNA expression of TLR 2, 5 and 9 and HMG-B1 was increased by 103±24%, 107±19%, 56±13% and 58±12% above the baseline, respectively in the MNC.
 Plasma concentrations of HMG-B1 and MMP-9 increased by 37±12% and 125±22%, respectively, while TNF-α concentrations fell by 27±9%.
 Conclusion: While this high dose of hydrocortisone exerts a powerful anti-inflammatory effect, it also exerts certain proinflammatory effects mainly on TLRs expression.
 The known pro-inflammatory effects of glucose and FFAs may have contributed to these effects.
 These paradoxical pro-inflammatory effects may account for the inability of these drugs to show benefit in clinical trials of septicemia and other severe pro-inflammatory states and might contribute to some of the side effects of corticosteroids use.”